To see my definition of a “fake” feral cat vs a “real” feral cat, see Meet Oreo.

 He was actually my most well-behaved feral cat during recovery.
 Didn’t make a peep.
 And didn’t growl or hiss or spit at me that next morning once the anesthesia wore off.
 And he’s VERY forgiving!
 Because not ONE hour after I released him, was he BACK looking for more food and rubbing up against my legs!

 It took this little pistol quite some time to calm down.
 But, alas, he did.
 FINALLY.
 But he IS territorial, bossy, whiny, and still a bit of a loose cannon.
-But I was finally starting to fall in love with the little turkey.
+But I finally started to fall in love with the little turkey.
 He just has this way about him that just when you get REALLY MAD at him, he does something super cute and gets all submissive and you just CAN’T stay mad at him!

 He assists Oreo with protecting the property.
 Hence, he has earned the position of Trooper Trouble, again, in honor of my dad, a retired NJ State Trooper.
 He still scraps, but has FINALLY, for the most part, stopped terrorizing the resident ferals and just focuses his attention on terrorizing any newcomers or anybody who is not in the Core Four (Fluffy, Oreo, Trouble and Big Orange).